The university grading system will be different from what you’re used to. When you start at university, any mark over 50% is a great grade.

-Getting a mark over over 40% means that you are beginning to understand the difficult work of your degree.
+Getting a mark over 50% means that you are beginning to understand the difficult work of your degree.
 Getting over 60% is excellent because it means you have demonstrated a deep knowledge of your subject to the marker.

 UK degree classifications are as follows:

 - First-Class Honours (First or 1st) (70% and above)

 - Third-Class Honours (Third or 3rd) (40-50%)

 Visit the Regulations for further information on degree classifications.

 In your first year at university, achieving a grade of 50% or more is a good thing.
 You can build on your work and improve as you work towards your final grade.
 Scores above 70% are classed as “First”, so you should be very excited to get a grade in that range.

 It is rare for students to achieve grades higher than 90%, though this can happen.
 Remember as well that you will be surrounded by other highly motivated and capable students, so you may not automatically be top of the class anymore!
 Don’t worry – lots of your fellow students will be feeling the same, and there is always someone you can talk to about this.
 Having realistic expectations about your grades will help to reduce the possibility of feeling disappointed with yourself.

 How to get a high mark